Nicole Khirin

 Nicole Khirin (ניקול חירין; born 16 January 2001) is an Israeli tennis player.
+She began her collegiate career with the Texas Longhorns.
+After one year, she transferred to the Texas A&M Aggies.

+She won the NCAA championship with the Aggies in 2024, winning the clinching singles point in the final.

 She has a career-high WTA singles ranking of world No. 419, achieved on 1 August 2022.

 Khirin represents Israel at the Billie Jean King Cup, where she has a win–loss record of 1–0.